HackYourFuture/debugging/Week1/LECTURE.md

 A defect will always result in one or multiple infections.
 Remember that an infection is some program state that is different from what we intended it to be.
-The program state (or state, in short) consists of all the variables and their contents.
+The program state (or state) consists of all the variables and their contents.

 **Questions:**
 1. In the code we're currently debugging, what is the state?
 2. Why would we want to look at the state?
-How does that help us get closed to the defect?
+How does that help us get closer to the defect?
 3. We can look at the state using `console.log`.
 Where should we write a `console.log` line?